 (5) HQ Account Managers within CECW-ID, in coordination with HQ BLMs, have the responsibility for overseeing the development of J-Sheets.
 This includes reviewing, coordinating, collaborating and performing quality assurance of the J-Sheet development process.
-The final approved J-sheet that aligns with the Army BY recommendation will be provided via MAX to OASA(CW) for Army endorsement.
-Once approved at OASA(CW) level, the J-sheet is promoted in MAX by OASA(CW) to OMB for their review, approval, and clearance for consideration in the President's budget submission for the CW Program.
+The final approved J-Sheet that aligns with the Army BY recommendation will be provided via MAX to OASA(CW) for Army endorsement.
+Once approved at OASA(CW) level, the J-Sheet is promoted in MAX by OASA(CW) to OMB for their review, approval, and clearance for consideration in the President's budget submission for the CW Program.

-a.
+d.
 Document Restrictions and Marking.
 All submissions required by this EC are NOT TO BE RELEASED outside the Department of the Army until after the BY President's Budget is released to the public.

-b.
-Justification Sheets (J-sheets).
-Refer to appendices C, D, E and H for the respective J-sheet templates to be used for I, MR&T(I), C, MR&T(C), OM, MR&T(OM) and FUSRAP, respectively.
+e.
+Justification Sheet.
+Refer to appendices C, D, E and H for the respective J-Sheet templates to be used for I, MRT(I), C, MRT(C), OM, MRT(OM) and FUSRAP, respectively.
 Follow the below formatting guidelines that apply across all appropriations accounts.

-(1) J-sheet Guidelines.
-J-sheets authors will develop J-sheets using Microsoft Word.
-The initial starting point for a PPA that has been funded in prior year Budgets is to copy the last published J-sheet for a PPA and revise as required being sure to utilize the track changes feature.
-The J-sheet formatting must be consistent with the requirements provided in this document.
+(1) J-Sheet Guidelines.
+The J-Sheets authors will update or develop new J-Sheets using Microsoft Word except for O&M, HMTF, and MR&T(OM) which are automated.
+The initial starting point for a PPA that has been funded in prior year Budgets is to copy the last published J-Sheet for a PPA and revise as required being sure toutilize the track changes feature.
+The J-Sheet formatting must be consistent with the requirements provided in this document.
 DO NOT deviate from the formatting outlined below without first contacting the CECW-ID Account Manager for written approval.